 The University of Washington is committed to improving health for all individuals regardless of where they live.
 In 2016, the UW announced a groundbreaking Population Health Initiative, a 25-year vision to advance the health of people around the world by leveraging capabilities and opportunities at the UW and beyond.
-The Division of Emergency Medicine is proud to support this vision with faculty, fellows and residents actively engaged in global emergency care development and humanitarian response.
+The Department of Emergency Medicine is proud to support this vision with faculty, fellows and residents actively engaged in global emergency care development and humanitarian response.

 Our faculty actively contribute to research, education and service in the fields of global emergency care, public health and humanitarian response.